spheresh/cikit/cmf/all/README.md

 ANSIBLE_ARGS="--tags=php-stack" vagrant provision
 ```

-Also you can do provisioning with reinstalling:
+Also you can do provisioning with reinstalling the project:

 ```shell
 REINSTALL=true vagrant provision